ropensci/MtreeRing/README.md

 The dashboard has three components: a header, sidebar and body, like this

-<br></br>

 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/README-img002.png" width = 85% height = 85% />

 ## A simple workflow for Shiny app

 ### 1. Image upload

-Once your launch the app, you can upload tree ring images from local hard disk.
+Once you launch the app, you can upload tree ring images from local hard disk.
 [Here](https://github.com/jingningshi/test001/blob/master/man/figures/001.png) is a sample image with the resolution of 1200 dpi.
 In the following sections, this image is used for the demonstration of ring-width measurement.

 ### 2. Path creation

 After image loading, you can click on the "**Measurement**" button in the sidebar, and it switches content in the main body.
 The new page has two graphical windows, named **Measurement Window** and **Zoomed Image Window**.
+These two graphical windows constitute the core of MtreeRing and enable the display of detected tree rings and different types of user-defined markers

 A path creation consists of the following steps: